American Christian Academy

 Rand graduated in 2012 with an English Degree from Alabama and completed his master’s in divinity from New Orleans Baptist Theological Seminary in 2019.
 He and his family attend Anchor Church.

 Rebekah Pedram teaches mathematics.
-She is a graduate of the University of Alabama with a Master's degree from the University of West Alabama.
+She is a graduate of the University of Alabama with a Master's degree from the University of West Alabama, as well as, a degree in Educational Specialist in Leadership.
 She is a Tuscaloosa native.
 Her and Phillip have two boys, Andrew and Will.
 She attends First Assembly of God Church.
 Rebekah became a Christian at a young age but rededicated her life to Christ in her teens.
 She enjoys teaching preschool Sunday school classes, spending time with her family, and playing board games.

 Rachael Reilly was born and raised in Nassau, Bahamas and came to the United States for college in 2009.
 After completing her undergraduate work at Gordon College in Massachusetts, she came to the University of Alabama and completed graduate degrees in Chemistry and Spanish Literature.
 Rachael lives in Northport with her husband, son Gabriel and their dog Hank.
 She and her family are excited to welcome a baby girl in December!